When the W3C defined the HTML DOM specification much of what they included

 var formElement = document.forms[1];

-HTML (but not necessarily XHTML) FORM
+HTML (but not necessarily XHTML) FORM elements are allowed

-attributes and the document.forms
+NAME attributes and the document.forms collection

-also makes FORM
+also makes FORM elements with NAME attributes

 available as named members, under a property name that corresponds with

-attribute.
+value of the NAME attribute.
 So given a form with the

-the form can be referenced
+attribute name="myForm" the form can be referenced

 as:-